IRVLUTD/meta-dataset/README.md

 # FewSOL
-This is the code for our paper [FewSOL: A Dataset for Few-Shot Object Learning in Robotic Environments](https://irvlutd.github.io/FewSOL/)[1].
+This is the code for our paper [FewSOL: A Dataset for Few-Shot Object Learning in Robotic Environments](https://irvlutd.github.io/FewSOL)[1].

-TODO: ADD a jumbotron image from the paper (if needed).
+TODO: ADD figures/segmentation.pdf as the jumbotron image from the paper (if needed).

 - The code is build upon [Meta-Dataset](https://github.com/google-research/meta-dataset/):[c67dd2b](https://github.com/google-research/meta-dataset/commit/c67dd2bb66fb2a4ce7e4e9906878e13d9b851eb5)[*].In case of any query relating to this, please contact [Meta-Dataset](https://github.com/google-research/meta-dataset/)'s authors.
 - Modifications have been made to [c67dd2b](https://github.com/google-research/meta-dataset/commit/c67dd2bb66fb2a4ce7e4e9906878e13d9b851eb5) in order to perform the following experiments.